Windows

 var targetWindowName = "target-window";

-To find the main window of an application instance by application instance ID, use:
+To find the main window of an app instance by app instance ID, use:

 var instanceId = "29476_1";